Catholic Schoolhouse Tour 2: Week 22

 - There is a real need for more priests in our country.
 This would be a great week to broach this topic if you have ever looked for an excuse to do so.
 Talk about what it means to be a priests, how long they go to seminary, and ask your students to think about what God’s will is for their lives (if they’re old enough for this kind of talk).
 Then take some time this week to pray for your deacons, priests, bishop and the Holy Father.

 - I have a handwriting and coloring page of Holy Orders over at Drawn2BCreative.

 - The math this week focuses on the number of days in each month.
 Pull down your wall calendar just to show your students the number of days in each month.
-Did you know this year (2016) is a leap year?
+Did you know that 2024 is a leap year?
 You can do a little review this week and talk about how the Earth orbits the sun in 365.25 days.
 Instead of having a quarter of a day added each year (I don’t even know how that would work) we have leap years.
 One extra day in the year, once every 4 years makes up for losing 1/4 of a year for the previous 3 years.

 - Check out these cute free printable bingo boards for the months.
 It could be fun to play bingo this week as you talk about how many days each month has.

 - Learn more about the Fibonacci sequence at Math is Fun, and take the quiz at the end.

 - The Mensa for Kids website has a great lesson plan on the Fibonacci sequence, including finding it in nature and creating your own spiral using Fibonacci numbers.

 - Check out the post from Tour 1 Week 22.
 There are plenty of good ideas for learning about metaphors, similes, onomatopoeia, and alliteration.